Christopher Pettiet

 Christopher Lee Pettiet (February 12, 1976 - April 12, 2000) was an American television and film actor best known for his role as Jesse James in the Western TV series The Young Riders and as Zach Crandell in the cult comedy film Don't Tell Mom the Babysitter's Dead (1991).

 Career

 Pettiet began his career as a child actor making appearances in television series such as Star Trek: The Next Generation, L.A.
 Law, Empty Nest, and Doogie Howser, M.D..
 He played the middle brother in the 1991 comedy film Don't Tell Mom the Babysitter's Dead.
 Also in 1991, Pettiet appeared in the hit film Point Break alongside actors Patrick Swayze and Keanu Reeves, and in the same year joined the final season of The Young Riders as a teenage version of Jesse James.

+Pettiet would star in other popular TV shows such as Baywatch in 1992, the science fiction TV series seaQuest DSV in 1993, and on the TV series Picket Fences in 1994.
+He would also star on the TV show Touched By An Angel in 1995 and Chicago Hope in 1998.
+Pettiet starred in independent films like Danger Island (1992), The Sandman (1992), The Goodbye Bird (1993), Relentless IV: Ashes to Ashes (1993) and Horses and Champions (1994).

 Most of his subsequent career was in episodic television and independent films, including Boys and Carried Away, both released in 1996.
 He had a brief recurring role on the first season of MTV's Undressed.
 Pettiet's last appearance was in a 1999 episode of Judging Amy.